tembo-io/website/blog/2023-09-14-demystifying-postgres-extensions/index.md

 tags: [postgres, extensions, temporal_tables, pg_partman, trunk]
 ---

 I’ve been a Postgres user for years, but before working at Tembo, I had never used Postgres extensions.
 Postgres has a ton of users, but I think most of them just don’t know about extensions or find them daunting.
 I think if it was easier to try out extensions, they would get a lot more use.
 They can be super useful and easy after being installed and enabled.
-Something I find particularly compelling is that unrelated extensions can be combined to solve different problems. **I’ll show an example later in this blog of enabling version history and a lifecycle policy for a table by combining two extensions: temporal_tables, and pg_partman.**
+Something I find particularly compelling is that unrelated extensions can be combined to solve different problems.

+**I’ll show an example later in this blog of enabling version history and a lifecycle policy for a table by combining two extensions: temporal_tables, and pg_partman.**

-## One does not simply turn on an extension
+## What's involved to get an extension running

 ![one-does-not-simply](./images/one-does-not-simply.png)